-Police Performance Information
+Police Performance Information December 2024

 Processing Times

-The current average time taken to process all applications in September was:
+The current average time taken to process all applications in November was:

-Enhanced - 11.7 days
+Enhanced - 12.5 days

-Standard - 1.3 days
+Standard - 1.1 days

-Basic - 0.7 days
+Basic - 1.1 days

 Police performance

 Of the 52 police forces and law enforcement agencies (e.g., National Crime Agency) that DBS commissions to carry out checks on their behalf, DBS sends 3 million checks per annum to forces.

-Of those in September:
+Of those in November:

+- on average it took 24 days for the police to return a check that had been sent to them - 4 forces (Dyfed Powys, Hampshire, Kent and Sussex) were experiencing delays.
+These represent 11% of the total checks sent to forces

+- 34% of aged cases held by forces at the beginning of the month were completed by the end of the month, excluding the 4 red forces this figure is 70% - The number of Aged cases increased in November from 19,532 to 20,789.
+The 4 forces experiencing delays hold over 93% of all Aged cases.

+Across November forces were sent 5.8k below forecast for the month.

-- on average it took 23 days for the police to return a check that had been sent to them - 38% of aged cases held by forces at the beginning of the month were completed by the end of the month - 4 forces (Dyfed Powys, Hampshire, Kent and Sussex) were experiencing delays.
-These represent 11% of the total checks sent to forces - The number of Aged cases increased across September, from 17,292 to 19,868.
-The 4 forces experiencing delays hold over 92% of all Aged cases Across all forces during September 4.7k additional checks were received above what was forecast.
-Despite this, forces have generally continued to perform well and achieved above expected output levels.
-Vacancies across forces have decreased from around 100 to 87.
-The leaving and starting of staff across the forces is a constant challenge, with successful recruitment campaigns routinely taking three months, police vetting adding a further three months and training then taking at least six to nine months.
-This means the full positive impact from additional or newly recruited staffing is not felt for a considerable period.
-We are closely monitoring the four forces who are experiencing significant delays cases, particularly Hampshire (holding 42% of all Aged cases) who have had four new staff join the Unit and three experienced staff members leave over the past 12 months.
-24% of Hampshire's staff are new and/or in training.
-Overtime and other measures have been put in place until these staff are fully productive.
+Vacancies reduced 86 to 82 compared with October and the number of staff in training also decreased.
+The leaving and starting of staff across the forces is a constant challenge, with successful recruitment campaigns routinely taking three months, police vetting adding a further three months and training then taking at least six to nine months, the full positive impact from additional / newly recruited staffing is not felt for a considerable period.

+We are closely monitoring the four red forces who are experiencing significant delays.

+Sussex have implemented a process in late November whereby less complex cases can be completed quicker as well as tackling Aged cases.
+This has already started having a very positive impact on their work in progress with further detail to follow in next month's update.

-Further significant improvements in Kent's Aged cases will not be seen until at least quarter 4 of financial year 2024/25 as recruitment is proving more challenging than expected.
-Vacancies (10.18FTE) still need to be filled and new staff trained before becoming fully productive.
-An agreement has been put in place between Kent and Norfolk constabularies, who share a common IT platform, that will permit Norfolk to close Kent cases and this additional support will help with tackling the delays.
+Kent: further significant improvements in Kent's Aged and WiP will not be seen until at least Quarter 4 of 2024/25 as recruitment continues to prove more challenging than expected.
+The agreement continues between Kent and Norfolk constabularies, who share a common IT platform, allowing Norfolk staff to access Kent intelligence files to process cases for Kent.

+DBS has approved additional funding to increase staffing for Dyfed Powys whose performance was significantly affected by a force wide IT system being implemented which negatively impacted on the time the Disclosure Unit takes to complete checks.
+Overtime is being worked in the interim and another forces is supporting by completing less complex cases.

 No further significant improvements in Aged volumes will be achieved until the four forces have filled all vacant positions and staff are fully trained.
 This is expected to be towards the end of the financial year.

+Background Information

-Background Information Why do checks go to the police?
+Why do checks go to the police?